Stuffed Bitter Gourd With Raw Mango/Kachhe Aam Se Bharwa Karele

 3- Slit karelas/ bitter gourds with a sharp pointed knife running in between making a cavity but leaving the ends.
 Stuff this masala mix tightly into the slits with fingers

-4- When all are stuffed tie them threads so that masala does not come out while shallow frying
+4- When all karelas are stuffed bind them with threads so that masala does not come out while shallow frying

 5- Heat oil to the smoking point and add all the karela to it with spice side up.
 Reduce the flame to low

-• This is advised to cook them at low flame so that those cook from inside too.
+• This is advised to cook them at low flame so that, they cook from inside too.
 Remember we haven’t peeled them

 6- Turn the sides gently to allow them to cook evenly.
 Now for the last 10 minutes Cook them covering with the lid.

 7- Turn after intervals and give a sprinkle of water.
-If there is masala left, add to the dish and mix well. switch off the flame.
+If there is masala left, add it to the dish and mix well.
+Cover the pan and let the sabzi cook to perfection.
+Now, switch off the flame.
 Let them remain covered to become soft in steam.

-8- when cooled a little, untie them and serve the unique karela/ bitter gourd preparation with moong-masoor dal or kadhi.
+8- When karela is cooked, switch off the flame and allow it to cool down a little.
+Now, remove the threads to untie them and serve the unique karela/ bitter gourd preparation with moong-masoor dal or kadhi.
 Hope you will love the combination

 Notes